hatici1/ai-automation-site/README.md

 ## Structure

-The site consists of several HTML pages and a shared stylesheet:
+The site consists of several HTML pages, a shared stylesheet and scripts:

-- `index.html` – Home page with hero section and overview of services.
+- `index.html` – Home page with hero section and a **Solutions** overview highlighting specific outcomes such as lead capture & nurturing, AI chatbots and predictive analytics.
 - `services.html` – Detailed descriptions of available services (n8n automations, AI engineering, consulting & integration).
 - `projects.html` – Examples of previous work to demonstrate capabilities.
 - `about.html` – Mission statement and background information about the business.
-- `contact.html` – Contact form and details.
+    - `contact.html` – Contact information page.
+Includes buttons to email directly and schedule a call via Cal.com; no form is submitted on the page.
-- `style.css` – Global styles with responsive breakpoints and accessible color palette.
+- `style.css` – Global styles with responsive breakpoints, accessible color palette and futuristic design touches.
-- `script.js` – Small script to toggle mobile navigation.
+- `script.js` – Script to toggle the mobile navigation menu.
+- `translations.js` – Client‑side internationalisation system supporting English, German and Turkish.
 - `images/hero.png` – Hero image generated specifically for this site.

 ## Viewing locally